Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

   </div>
 </div>

-Please note that fail reason labeling is subjective, and is there to provide the big picture.
+Please note that fail reason labeling is subjective, and is there to provide a big picture.
 Refer to all evaluation videos and scores [here](https://drive.google.com/drive/folders/12Wb21mQi6UP8_OMKPGNHOII_-MV3oxk-?usp=sharing).

 ### Recovery from cross-task learning

-Training on all 50 tasks leads to **emergent recovery behaviors**.
-Due to the data collection process, single-task models never recover from mistakes; the multi-task model learns to pick up fallen items and retry.
+Training on all 50 tasks leads to **emergent behaviors**.
+Due to the data collection process, single-task models never recover from mistakes; the multi-task model trained sufficiently long learns to use skills from other tasks to recover (e.g., to pick up a dropped item).

 <style>
 .video-pair { display: flex; gap: 1rem; margin: 1rem 0; }